xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 > * Install the **Jira Integration** plugin for Katalon Studio.
 You can download the plugin from Katalon Store at: [Jira Intergration](https://store.katalon.com/product/3/Jira-Integration).
 > * Install the **Katalon Studio and TestOps integration** plugin for Atlassian site.
 You can download the plugin from the Atlassian Marketplace website at: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira).

-In this article, we show you how to configure Jira intergration in Katalon Studio, then submit a ticket to Jira from Katalon.
+In this article, we show you how to configure Jira intergration in Katalon Studio.

 ## Configure Jira integration